HazemmoAlsady/-End-to-End-Predictive-Analytics-Project/README.md

-# 📊 E-Commerce Units Sales Prediction - Revenue Analytics
+# 📊 E-Commerce Sales Prediction - Advanced ML Forecasting System

-A complete **end-to-end predictive analytics project** with REST API for predicting e-commerce sales units using machine learning.
+A complete **end-to-end predictive analytics project** with REST API and professional web frontend for predicting e-commerce revenue using machine learning.

 ---

 ## 🎯 Project Overview

-**Objective:** Predict the number of units sold for e-commerce products based on pricing, discounts, customer behavior, and marketing spend.
+**Objective:** Predict **Revenue** for e-commerce products based on pricing, discounts, and marketing spend using Random Forest Regressor with a professional, responsive web interface.

 **Use Cases:**
-- Forecast inventory requirements
+- Forecast financial revenue
 - Plan marketing budgets more effectively
-- Optimize pricing strategies
+- Optimize pricing and discount strategies
-- Predict revenue based on sales volumes
+- Understand sales trends

 ---